Gratitude: Islamic conceptions

 Islamic teaching emphasizes that those who are grateful will be rewarded with more.
 A traditional Islamic saying is "The first who will be summoned to paradise are those who have praised God in every circumstance."
 The Quran also states, in Sura 14, that those who are grateful will be given more by Allah.

 Many practices of Islam encourage gratitude.
 For example, the Pillar of Islam that calls for daily prayer encourages believers to pray to Allah five times a day in order to thank him for his goodness, and the pillar of fasting during the month of Ramadan is for the purpose of putting the believer in a state of gratitude.

 Individual differences in gratitude

-It is important to note that cultural and linguistic factors play a significant role in shaping expressions of gratitude worldwide.
+Cultural and linguistic factors play a significant role in shaping expressions of gratitude worldwide.
 Much research into gratitude focuses on individual differences in gratitude and the consequences of being a more or less grateful person.
 Three scales have been developed to measure individual differences in gratitude, each of which assesses somewhat different conceptions.
 The GQ6 measures individual differences in how frequently and intensely people feel gratitude.
 The Appreciation Scale measures eight different aspects of gratitude: appreciation of people, possessions, the present moment, rituals, feelings of awe, social comparisons, existential concerns, and behavior which expresses gratitude.
 The GRAT assesses gratitude towards other people, gratitude towards the world in general, and a lack of resentment for what you lack.
 A study showed that these scales all measure the same way of approaching life; this suggests that individual differences in gratitude include all of these components.